 By default Xrev Transmit uses the in-built revisioning system of Revit.
 That is, it will use the "Current Revision" parameter of each sheet to determine the revision number to use both in the file name and in the transmittal.
-However, Xrev understands that for some the current revision tool is insufficient.
-As such, we have allowed an override here to change what parameter gets mapped to the revision placeholders.
+However, Xrev understands that for some, the current revision tool is insufficient.
+As such, we have allowed an override to change what parameter gets mapped to the revision placeholders and shown on the transmittal.

 Check this checkbox and enter the name of the parameter you are using on your titleblocks to represent the revision.
 This will ensure the revision parameter you are using is correctly shown in file names and on the transmittal.
+NOTE: On the Selection steps, the Revision column still represents the Revision field.
+Right Click and turn on the column chooser, to add your custom revision parameter to the table if you need to.